 5 Tips to Prepare Your Car for Winter Driving

 Winter driving can put even the best drivers on edge.
 It’s important to know what you can do to prepare yourself and your car for driving in rough conditions.
-Here’s a few tips we’ve provided to help you stay safe during the winter months:
+Here are a few tips we’ve provided to help you stay safe during the winter months:

 1) Warm Up Your Vehicle